approov/quickstart-ios-swift-urlsession/SHAPES-EXAMPLE.md

 * Ensure that the version of the app you are running is exactly the one you registered with Approov.
 * If you running the app from a debugger then valid tokens are not issued unless you have ensure your device [always passes](https://approov.io/docs/latest/approov-usage-documentation/#adding-a-device-security-policy).
-* Look at the [`syslog`](https://developer.apple.com/documentation/os/logging) output from the device.
-Information about any Approov token fetched or an error is logged.
-You can easily [check](https://approov.io/docs/latest/approov-usage-documentation/#loggable-tokens) the validity.
+* Look at the console output from the device using the [Console](https://support.apple.com/en-gb/guide/console/welcome/mac) app from MacOS.
+This provides console output for a connected simulator or physical device.
+Select the device and search for `ApproovService` to obtain specific logging related to Approov.
+This will show lines including the loggable form of any tokens obtained by the app.
+You can easily [check](https://approov.io/docs/latest/approov-usage-documentation/#loggable-tokens) the validity and find out any reason for a failure.
 * You can use a debugger or simulator and get valid Approov tokens on a specific device by ensuring it [always passes](https://approov.io/docs/latest/approov-usage-documentation/#adding-a-device-security-policy).
 As a shortcut, when you are first setting up, you can add a [device security policy](https://approov.io/docs/latest/approov-usage-documentation/#adding-a-device-security-policy) using the `latest` shortcut as discussed so that the `device ID` doesn't need to be extracted from the logs or an Approov token.
 * Consider using an [Annotation Policy](https://approov.io/docs/latest/approov-usage-documentation/#annotation-policies) during development to directly see why the device is not being issued with a valid token.
 * Use `approov metrics` to see [Live Metrics](https://approov.io/docs/latest/approov-usage-documentation/#live-metrics) of the cause of failure.